Internal structures in the category of right-preordered groups: Preliminaries

 In the category $\cgrp$ it is well known that such a morphism exists if and only if any element of $X$ commute with any element of $Y : xy=yx$ for any $x\in X,y\in Y$.
 The dashed arrow is then the group law restricted to subgroups $X$ on the left and $Y$ on the right.

-\begin{Definition}[Smith-commutativity, \cite{MR432511}] In a finitely complete category $\CC$, we say that two reflexive relations $R,S$ over the same object $X$ \textit{commute in the sense of Smith} if in the pullback below exists an arrow $p$ such that $p\Delta_1=p_1^S$ and $p\Delta_0=p_0^R$.
+\begin{Definition}[Smith-centrality, \cite{MR432511}, \cite{CentralityandNormalityinprotomodularCategories}] In a finitely complete category $\CC$, we say that two reflexive relations $R,S$ over the same object $X$ \textit{centralize each other in the sense of Smith} if in the pullback below exists an arrow $p$ such that $p\Delta_1=p_1^S$ and $p\Delta_0=p_0^R$.

 \end{Definition}